Where strange fact and stranger fiction collide

 In the 1940’s the academic Joseph Campbell created a theory called the Hero’s Journey or the Mono-Myth.
 It basically breaks down almost all myths in to 14 easily identifiable points.
 Modern story tellers have used it as a connect the dots instructions to write genre classics from Star Wars and to The Matrix.
 It’s basically the blue print for how a young man to becomes a hero.
 But the Hero’s Journey is almost always a masculine undertaking.
 Recently I have been wondering if it applies to females too, I am not surprised that it is also a perfect template for a heroine story.

-Joseph Campbell devised 17 points, in 3 parts, that define the Hero’s Journey.
+Joseph Campbell devised 17 points, in 3 parts, that outline the Hero’s Journey.
 Later academics have often condensed these points.
-It makes the Journey easier to understand and also allows us to apply it to more stories.
+These points makes the Journey easier to understand and also allows us to apply it to more stories.
 In this post I will use the original 17 points.
 I am amazed how well stories fit into the monomyth, but I do not feel that every point needs to be shoehorned into every story.

 Here is the most famous male example of the monomyth, Luke Skywalker’s story broken into the 5 tropes.
 The call to adventure, Crazy old Ben, says hey lets go out and help this space princes.
 Refusal of the call, “It’s not like I like the Empire, I hate the Empire, but you know…I got farm chores.”
 Supernatural aid, “Here is your father’s lightsaber and let me tell you about the Force.”
 Crossing the threshold, Next thing Luke knows he is in Mos Isley and looking for a way off Tatoonie.
 In the belly of the beast, and not long after that Luke and his buds are stuck in a trash compactor with a floating one eyed monster.